purenix-org/purenix/README.md

   {inherit greeting Nothing Just fromMaybe add foo;}
 ```

+There are a couple things to notice here:

+- PureScript built-in types like `String` and `Int` are converted to their corresponding Nix types, as in `greeting`.
+- Data constructors from sum types are available to easily work with in the output Nix file, like `Just` and `Nothing`.
+- Foreign imports are easy to both define and use, like in `add` and `foo`.

 ## Usage

 ### Compiling with Purenix

 The easiest way to use Purenix is through Spago.
-Simply set `backend = "purenix"`, make sure `purenix` available in the `PATH`, and build as normal.
+Simply set `backend = "purenix"`, make sure `purenix` is available in the `PATH`, and build as normal.

 When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.
-It then traverses this directory structure, look for Purescript's intermediate `corefn.json` files, and produce the equivalent Nix code and write it to `default.nix`.
+It then traverses this directory structure, looks for Purescript's intermediate `corefn.json` files, transpiles the `corefn.json` files to the equivalent Nix code, and writes the output Nix code to `default.nix`.

 ### Laziness

-Purescript is a strict language, or more specifically, assumes that its backends perform strict evaluation.
+PureScript is a strict language, or more specifically, assumes that its backends perform strict evaluation.
 Nix is a lazy language however, and we make no attempt to reconcile this in any way.
-This normally doesn't cause any issues, and in fact allows you to write more Haskell-like code than you usually would in Purescript.
+This normally doesn't cause any issues, and in fact allows you to write more Haskell-like code than you usually would in PureScript.

 There are two things to watch out for, though: